kakysha/elasticemail/README.md

-Partially implemented ElastiEmail API in Go.
+Partially implemented ElasticEmail API in Go.
 Currently implemented all Email methods and methods to work with Subaccounts.
 Methods are named identical to the API: https://api.elasticemail.com/public/help#Email_header.

 ### Installing